ILIAS-eLearning/ILIAS/tests/README.md

 This means to treat the tests as a specification which tells everything about the behaviours of the unit under test.

+#### Namespace
+The test class should always life in the same namespace as the test subject.
+For example the `ILIAS\HTTP\Cookies\CookieJarWrapperTest` and the implementation `ILIAS\HTTP\Cookies\CookieJarWrapper` are in the same namespace.

 <a name="class"></a>
 #### Class
 The filename of the test class should always be named like